+Interestingly, in the pharmacokinetic of CEF, therapeutic drug monitoring (TDM) primarily assesses CEFtot.
+However, CEF’s activity is mediated by the unbound fraction CEFu, which exhibits high variability both within and between patients.
+Understanding the dynamics and implications of this variability could provide crucial insights for optimizing dosing regimens and improving therapeutic outcomes.

-Several research teams have endeavored to model CEFu using diverse mathematical formulas that incorporate albumin levels.
+Several research teams have endeavored to model CEFu using diverse mathematical formulas that incorporate albumin concentrations.
 Nevertheless, these models have been developed within specific populations, such as adult and pediatric intensive care units, and have suffered from a lack of external validation.
-Given the potential of CEFu quantitation and modeling to offer new insights into PK, efficacy, and toxicity, this study's objectives are threefold: (1) to predict CEFu in plasma from CEFt, based on existing formula in the literature; (2) to establish optimal CEFt thresholds in plasma to achieve a predefined CEFu target of 1 mg/L; and (3) to scrutinize predictors of CEFt and the probability of target attainment (PTA), based on therapeutic drug monitoring (TDM) in a comprehensive retrospective cohort.
+Given the potential of CEFu quantitation and modeling to offer new insights into PK, efficacy, and toxicity, this study's objectives are fourfold: (1) to predict CEFu in plasma from CEFtot, based on existing formula in the literature; (2) to establish optimal CEFtot thresholds in plasma to achieve a predefined CEFu target of 1 mg/L; (3) perform an external validation of the previously published models; and (4) to scrutinize predictors of CEFtot and the probability of target attainment (PTA), based on TDM in a comprehensive retrospective cohort.

 RESULTS